andreasevers/mongodb-operator-scram-sha-1-mutatingadmissionwebhook/README.md

-## K8s Hello Mutating Webhook
+## MongoDB Operator SCRAM-SHA-1 MutatingAdmissionWebhook
-A Kubernetes Mutating Admission Webhook example, using Go.
+A Kubernetes Mutating Admission Webhook, using Go.
-This is a solution to the lack of `SCRAM-SHA-1` support in MongoDB's community operator.
+This is a solution to the lack of `SCRAM-SHA-1` support in MongoDB's Community Operator.
+The operator writes the authentication method options to the `mongodb-config` Secret, which this webhook changes.

 This is proof of concept code, make sure to review carefully before using in a production system.